Skip to content

 An AI crawler is an automated program that visits websites to collect data for training or operating artificial intelligence models.
 Unlike traditional search engine crawlers (like Googlebot) that index pages to serve search results, AI crawlers harvest content to build large language models, image generators, and other AI systems.

 The content AI crawlers take has real economic value.
-If your articles, product descriptions, pricing data, or proprietary research is used to train a model, you receive no compensation, no attribution, and no traffic.
-Worse, the resulting AI model may directly compete with you by answering the same questions your content addresses.
+If your articles, product descriptions, or proprietary research train a model, you receive no compensation, no attribution, and no traffic.
+The resulting model competes with you by answering the same questions your content addresses.

 How to identify AI crawlers on your site